hpe-storage/scod/docs/learn/persistent_storage/index.md

   Normal  Started    72s   kubelet            Started container nginx
 ```

-Looking under the "Events" section is a great place to start when checking for issues or errors during `pod` creation.
+Looking under the "Events" section is a great place to start when checking for issues or errors during `Pod` creation.

 At this stage, the NGINX application is only accessible from within the cluster.
-Use `kubectl port-forward` to expose the `pod` temporarily outside of the cluster to your workstation.
+Use `kubectl port-forward` to expose the `Pod` temporarily outside of the cluster to your workstation.

 ```markdown
 kubectl port-forward <pod_name> 80:80